 This is evident in the experience of responsibility.
 To be responsible for something is an existential acknowledgment of your own power as an authentic source of action in the Cosmos.
-To be responsible is to cease pretending that your actions are merely reactions, responses, and moments of being-acted upon by some prior force — your society, your upbringing, your situation — on which you can pin the “reason” for your action.
-No, in the raw and terrifying experience of responsibility, we implicitly feel that we are that locus of freedom, that keep of decision out of which which emanates something done.
+To be responsible is to cease pretending that your actions are merely reactions, responses, and moments of being-acted upon by some prior force (say your society, your upbringing, or your situation) on which you can pin the “reason” for your action.
+No, in the raw and terrifying experience of responsibility, we implicitly feel that we are that locus of freedom, that keep of decision out of which which emanates Something Done.

 It easy to forget this.
 We occupy the material world — the world of cause and effect.
-Within the material world, all motion can be explained by some prior motion.
-Within the material world, every so-called action can be reduced to a mere reaction.
-Even animal “action” may be described as the reception of change from an outside event.
-This is what we mean when we say a dog “acts on instinct,” that it does not freely choose to turn his head and bark, but that its turning and barking is a reaction, a response to stimulus, whether that be the noise of tires on the gravel or a knock on the door.
-For those who have taken as their assumption that the material world is all that is, action is an illusion.
+Within this world, all motion can be explained by some prior motion, and every so-called action can be reduced to a mere reaction.
+Even animal “action” may be described as a response determined by some outside stimulus.
+For those who have taken as their assumption that the material world is all that is — action is an illusion.
 The idea that we can cause something as its sole and irreducible source — when all we are is matter receiving its motion from prior motion — is ludicrous.

-But the disbelief in ourselves as uncaused causes rarely stems from a dogmatic materialism.
+But the disbelief in ourselves as un-caused causes rarely stems from a dogmatic materialism (oh, were we so clever).
 Usually it is expressed in our vast willingness to “go with the flow.”
 We have a remarkable propensity to drench ourselves in the material world, to willfully become something that always receives its motion from some outside force.
-We may passively receive our likes and dislikes from the outside force of advertising, all our buying and selling becoming the mere expression of that prior impulse.
+We may passively receive our likes and dislikes from the outside force of advertising — our buying and selling becomes the mere expression of that prior impulse.
 We may be entirely passive sexual beings, our sexual “actions” mere reactions to the fact of being turned on, never chosen in fullness, always done out of a feeling of being determined by stimulus.
-We may passively receive our ethical “convictions” from the fashions and fads of our day, claiming to care about child soldiers because of a beautifully heart-wrenching video, one that acted upon us as the true source of our conviction — a conviction which fades with the memory of the video, in a fading that reveals that we never were convicted.
+We may passively receive our ethical “convictions” from the fashions and fads of our day, claiming to care about child soldiers because of a beautifully heart-wrenching video, one that acted upon us as the true source of our conviction — a conviction which fades with the memory of the video, in a fading that reveals we never were convicted.

 If I were not Catholic, I would still practice Lent, because Lent has the purely human value of reminding me that I am free.
 Lent is an existential meditation on my remarkable position of being thrown in to the universe as a cause.
 Its method is simple.
 Lent emphasizes our remarkable capacity to not respond to stimulus.
 It highlights our power to act by reminding us of our power not to act.

-Or consider a fast from sexual activity (something the Church does not require, but a common enough practice among Catholic couples during Lent).
+Or consider saying no to sexual activity.
 The sexual act, considered materially, consist of the stimulus of sexual desire and the response of sexual activity.
 Because this stimulus is so powerful, our sexual lives runs the risk of living an illusion, of humming along to that song which advises we “do it like they do on the Discovery Channel,” believing that our sexual acts be reduced to merely determined responses to the fact of our being aroused — responses to stimulus and reactions to outside forces outside of our ability to do otherwise — outside of our freedom.

 It is immensely evident that our sexually free age has nothing whatsoever to do with an actual concept of freedom, simply because we have slipped from a sense of responsibility for our sexual actions.
 To “be responsible” is to be tied to your action as its sole originator.
-To “be responsible” is to feel within your gut the fantastic fact of freedom, that you are a source of real decision, and thus all your actions can be traced back to you, to a singular moment where you decided — where no one and nothing else did.
+To “be responsible” is to feel within your gut the fantastic fact of freedom, that you are a source of real decision, and thus all your actions can be traced back to you, to a singular moment where you decided — you and no one else.
 If there is no responsibility, than there is no sense of our own freedom, and a sexual liberation which devalues our sense of freedom cannot be a liberation.